 That same night I must have dreamt about the novelist because I woke up pre-dawn, wondering what had become of my passion.
 The answer was simple – business writing didn’t feed my creativity and now, all these years later, I wondered if I was even capable of writing a beautiful sentence.

 It was in that moment that I made a decision.
-No longer would I add content to a blog I didn’t feel was helping anyone, nor would I seek out work that I didn’t believe in; instead I would go back to my roots and write as beautifully as I could; the craft would become my guide.
+No longer would I add content to the blog I didn’t feel was helping anyone or that didn’t give me some amount of pleasure, nor would I seek out work that I didn’t believe in; instead I would go back to my roots and write as beautifully as I could; the craft would become my guide.

 I don’t profess to know much about extraordinary writing, but I know it when I see it – and I know that years ago I wrote a handful of articles that were so good I could hardly sit still.
 I want to feel that way again and I invite you to join me.
 If you’re tired of writing articles, books or web content that’s flat and (as my friend Jessica Macbeth would say) fizzy-less then join me here.

 I invite you to share writing that’s extraordinary – whether it’s a single sentence, a poem, or a paragraph you’re proud of.
 Or a line you read that’s so good you had to call up a friend just to share it.

 I’m going to be inviting guest bloggers to share their thoughts on the Art of Extraordinary Writing.
 I’ll also be posting articles about what I’m learning on the journey.
 And once in awhile you’ll see my silly Instagram images – all reflecting the daily life of being a writer.